Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 }
 ```

-The code above will validate the issuer, audience, and the signing tokens, which is usually sufficient for most scenarios.
-But often the developer's requirements are more than what the defaults provide.
+The code above will validate the issuer, audience, and the signing tokens of the access token, which is usually sufficient for most scenarios.
+But often the developer's requirements are more than what these defaults provide.
 Examples of these requirements can be:

 - Restricting the Web API to one or more Apps (App IDs)
 - Restricting the Web API to just one or more tenants (Issuers)